 Two-Stage Selection Process and Prizes: Selection of participating teams takes place in two stages.

 Stage 1: In the first stage, teams will submit a three-page concept paper with their design, use case, communication protocol and illustrations following IEEE conference paper format.
 About 10 teams will be selected based on the submitted concepts.
-Each winning entry will receive a $500 prize and a certificate from the IEEE VTS Ad Hoc Committee on Drones during the IEEE Vehicular Technology Conference that will be held during Oct.
-4-7, 2020.
+Each winning entry will receive a $500 prize and a certificate from the IEEE VTS Ad Hoc Committee on Drones during the VTC2020-Fall.
 Only those teams selected in the first stage will be eligible to move to the second stage.